OpenNews/srccon/logistics.md

 # All of the logistics

 ## Meals at SRCCON
 We want you to be happy and well-fed at SRCCON, so we're providing breakfast and lunch on both days, as well as a delicious dinner Thursday night.
-We'll also have tea, coffee, and snacks—healthy and sugary—throughout the day, so stick around and enjoy the company of your fellow attendees.
+We'll also have tea, coffee, and snacks—healthy and sugary, both—throughout the day, so stick around and enjoy the company of your fellow attendees.

 ## Thursday evening at SRCCON
 We know [evenings at conferences can be tough](https://opennews.org/blog/srccon-thursday/), so we schedule Thursday evening as an opportunity to have fun, talk, and relax with colleagues and new friends.
 You might end up learning a new skill or two as well, but we try to focus the evening program on the "life" side of the work/life balance.